Wicked Game: Other versions

-Covers (studio releases)

 HIM

-The Finnish band HIM remade this song, first using it in their demo This Is Only the Beginning, then on their EP 666 Ways To Love: Prologue, followed by another recording of it on their first album Greatest Lovesongs Vol. 666, and again on the British and American versions of their second album Razorblade Romance.
+The Finnish Gothic rock band HIM remade the song, first using it in their demo This Is Only the Beginning, then on their 1996 EP 666 Ways to Love: Prologue, followed by another recording of it on their first album Greatest Lovesongs Vol. 666 in 1997, and again on the British and American versions of their second album Razorblade Romance in 2000.
 The last recording they made of it then reappeared on their compilation album And Love Said No: The Greatest Hits 1997–2004.
 "Wicked Game" became the band's breakthrough song in their native Finland.
-Their version appeared on an episode of Smallville.
+Their version appeared in "Solitude", a 2005 season 5 episode of Smallville.